Control network memory usage calculator/estimator

 And for something to be ultimately useful, we would sort to need to have a way of guesstimating memory based on the size of the network is possible (is there a way to guess memory need for certain programs based on the number of points and measures?).

-#10 Updated by Lynn Weller about 1 year ago
+#10 Updated by Lynn Weller over 1 year ago

 Here's another very big network you can test with your calculator: